alankrantas/simple-local-http-ftp-server-express/README.md

 # Local HTTP/FTP Test Server with Node.js/Express

-A simple local HTTP/FTP test server that can be run on Node.js.
+A simple HTTP/FTP local test server that can be run on Node.js.

-The HTTP services (GET, POST, POST with file) return whatever you send them and print them in the console.
+The HTTP services (GET, POST with text/JSON/XML, POST with file) return whatever you send them.
 The FTP service allows you to access any files under the ```./files``` directory.
+Both would also print the content of payload in the console.

 ## Install

-Install Node.js and download/unzip this project:
+Install [Node.js](https://nodejs.org/en/download/) and download/unzip this project, then install the dependencies:

 ```bash
 npm install